Billets, slabs and beam blanks

 Figure 1: Typical storage of beam bundles

-One alternative to using pure mechanical lifting methods, such as belts and chains, is to employ magnet lifting systems.
+An alternative to using mechanical lifting methods, such as belts and chains, is to employ magnet lifting systems.

 Magnet systems for beam bundles